calmh/node-snmp-native/README.md

 Perform repeated GetNextRequests to fetch all values in the specified tree.
 Options:

  - `oid`: The OID to get.
 Example: `[1, 3, 6, 1, 4, 1, 1, 2, 3, 4]` or `'.1.3.6.1.4.1.1.2.3.4'`.
+ - `combinedTimeout`: Timeout in milliseconds that the getSubtree() may take.
+   Default: no timeout.

 Will call the specified `callback` with an `error` object (`null` on success) and the list of varbinds that was fetched.
+If the `combinedTimeout` is triggered, the callback is called with an error and the partial results.

 ```javascript
 session.getSubtree({ oid: [1, 3, 6, 1, 4, 1, 42] }, function (error, varbinds) {